 The crisis is concentrated in postindustrial states like Kentucky and West Virginia: the heart of Trumpland.
 Read more

-Republican Attempt to Repeal Obamacare Turns into Farce
+Republican Attempt to Repeal Obamacare Descends into Farce

 Republican attempts to repeal Obamacare have descended into farce.